Counter-Strike Deathmatch with Large-Scale Behavioural Cloning: Agent Design

 \subsection{Action Space}

-Table \ref{tbl_action_space} summarises the action space in CSGO, and what the agent outputs -- only those actions we deemed essential for playing to a reasonable level were included.
-Success in CSGO's firefights depends on fast and precise mouse movement (aiming) as well as coordination with the player movement (weapon accuracy reduces when moving).
-This creates two main challenges; 1) CSGO's output space mixes discrete (e.g. movement keys) and continuous (mouse movement) actions, with mouse control being of high importance.
-2) The actions are not mutually exclusive (e.g. one might reload, jump and move left simultaneously).
+The action space in CSGO is a mixture of discrete keys \& clicks and continuous mouse movements.
+To simplify learning, we restrict it's output space to actions essential for a reasonable level of play as per figure \ref{fig_nn_architecture}.
+It excludes other actions such as `walk' key -- appendix table \ref{tbl_action_space} details the full space.

-Mouse movement can be summarised by changes in x \& y coordinates.
-We trialled treating these as continuous targets, optimised via mean squared error, but this led to undesirable behaviour (e.g. given the choice of two enemies or pathways, the agent would output a point midway between the two, which minimised mean squared error!).
-A naive approach of discretising the mouse space and treating it as a classification problem was more successful.
-The discretisation itself required tuning and experimentation, since a larger output space allows a higher level of control but requires more data to train.
-Since it's more important for a player to be able to make fine adjusments when aiming, but if turning large angle, the exact values mattered less, we used an unevenly discretised grid, finer in the middle, and coarser at the edges, for a total of 19 options on both x and y axes, i.e. mouse x, mouse y $\in \{-300, -200,-100, -60, -30, -20, -10, -5,-3,-1,0,1,3..., 300\}$.
+Success in firefights requires precise mouse movement (aiming) as well as coordination between actions (e.g. accuracy reduces when moving).
+This creates two main design challenges: 1) How to model the mouse movement space.
+2) How to model actions that are not mutually exclusive (e.g. one might reload, jump and turn left simultaneously).

-To address the mutually exclusive nature of the action space, we used independent (binary) cross entropy losses for keys and clicks, and two further (multinomial) cross entropy losses for each mouse axis.
+The agent paramerises \textbf{mouse movement} by changes in x \& y coordinates.
+Whilst it may seem natural to treat these as continuous targets, when combined with a mean squared error loss, this led to undesirable behaviour in initial experiments (given a choice of two pathways, the agent would output a point midway between the two, which minimised mean squared error!) \citep{Ontanon2014}.
+Discretising the mouse space and framing it as a classification task was more successful.
+Our datasets include both discretised and continuous mouse data.